Plate-Project/plate/README.md

 Convert Markdown(md) to Static HTML using [jinja2 template](http://jinja.pocoo.org/).
 Use this on github.io and static html service or offline.

 - **Multi-Languages Searching**
-: To [support searching various languages](http://plate.readthedocs.org/en/latest/advanced.html#multi-language-search) such as Japanese, French, German, etc, use not only [lunr.js](http://lunrjs.com/) but also lunr-languages[lunr-languages](https://github.com/MihaiValentin/lunr-languages).
+: To [support searching various languages](http://plate.readthedocs.org/en/latest/advanced.html#multi-language-search) such as Japanese, French, German, etc, use not only [lunr.js](http://lunrjs.com/) but also [lunr-languages](https://github.com/MihaiValentin/lunr-languages).

 - **Code Copy**
 : It can be easily copy the example codes without mouse drag and drop, immediately apply this to your codes.
 Set <code>CLIPBOARD</code> in `config.json`, can copy codes using clicking copy link.

 Plate is very easy for any developers.
 First of all, follow below **Getting Start**.
-And then you have any problems, immediately notify(email, issue board, any yhing).
+And then you have any problems, immediately notify(email, issue board, anything).
 Always, plate is ready for you.

 Getting Start